Xiny1hxy/cse15l-lab-reports/LabTutorial.md

 # Part2: Remotely Connecting
 For CSE15L, your are prefered to use a course specific account that is connected to a remote computer in our institution to do work.
 Here are the insturctions that con help you to do the remote connection:

-1. Follow the "How to Reset your Password" tutorial in your group task document to get yout course-specific account and reset the password.
+**1. Follow the "How to Reset your Password" tutorial in your group task document to get yout course-specific account and reset the password.**

-2. Open the terminal in VScode using (Ctrl/Command + `), or open it manually, clicking 'Terminal' in the top menw, and do 'new Ternimal'.
-Use the following command to connect the server:
+**2. Open the terminal in VScode using (Ctrl/Command + `), or open it manually, clicking 'Terminal' in the top menw, and do 'new Ternimal'.
+Use the following command to connect the server:**
 ```
 $ ssh cs15lwi23zz@ieng6.ucsd.edu
 ```